pucamafra/RxNotification/README.md

 RxNotification
 ===============

-Easy way to register, remove and manage notification using RxJava
+Easy way to register, remove and manage notifications using RxJava

 Target platforms
 ---